Melvillian/coinbase_dca/README.md

 # Dollar Cost Averaging Bot

-A simple bot that uses the
-[Coinbase Python SDK](https://docs.cloud.coinbase.com/advanced-trade-api/docs/sdk-overview)
-to executes a sell of a product (e.g. `"BTC-USD"`) for some amount of USD (e.g.
+A simple DCA (dollar cost averaging) bot that uses the [Coinbase Python SDK](https://docs.cloud.coinbase.com/advanced-trade-api/docs/sdk-overview) to executes a sell of a product (e.g. `"BTC-USD"`) for some amount of USD (e.g.
 `$500`).
 It is expected that you will run this in some sort of cron job so that